The Procedure for Handling Student Complaints & the Subsequent Enquiry Process at the University are as follows:

 or Chief Proctor.
 All complaints regarding sexual harassment of women in the workplace are handled by the Women’s Grievance Cell in accordance with the Vishakha Guidelines.

-Procedure of Inquiry
+Procedure of Enquiry

 Complainant's Statement: